yeephycho/nasnet-tensorflow/README.md

 - Test and evaluate the model you have trained.

-- Deploy the model for your application ore transfer the feature extractor part to other problems such as object detection.
+- Deploy the model for your application or transfer the feature extractor part to other problems such as object detection.
 (By yourself)

 Suitable for those who have solid CNN knowledge, python and tensorflow background.
 For those who have less background, [tensorflow slim walk through tutorial](https://github.com/tensorflow/models/blob/master/research/slim/slim_walkthrough.ipynb) should be a good start.